Serving Clients Injured in Distracted Driving Accidents Across the State of New Jersey

 Take a public stand against distracted driving.
 There are many platforms through which individuals can voice their opinions.
 Community meetings, social media, and your school or workplace may all be places to make your stance against distracted driving known.

-At The Law Office of Fredson Statmore Bitterman, our personal injury attorneys have more than 50 years of experience helping clients injured by the negligence of distracted drivers recover full and fair compensation throughout the state of New Jersey.
+At The Law Office of Fredson Statmore Bitterman, our attorneys have more than 50 years of experience helping clients injured by the negligence of distracted drivers recover full and fair compensation throughout the state.

-Contact us today to speak with us in a free and confidential consultation regarding your distracted driving accident.
+Contact us today to speak with us in a free and confidential consultation regarding your distracted driving accident in Bloomfield.
 We will review your options for recovering compensation for your injuries and damages.